 When you’re done soaking in the views here, continue on the trail along a short summit ridge with a sharp drop to the left.
 The Pacific Crest Trail bypasses Baden-Powell’s summit, heading west toward Islip Saddle.
-Ignore this and continue on the marked path toward the Baden-Powell summit, making sure to take time out to stop at the “Wally” Waldron Tree – a particularly hardy limber pine that’s estimated to be more than 1500 years old.
+Ignore this and continue on the marked path toward the Baden-Powell summit, making sure to take time out to stop at the “Wally” Waldron Tree.

 From there, it’s less than a tenth of a mile up to the bare cap of Baden-Powell, adorned with a small concrete monument to peak’s namesake.

 Relax, have a snack, layout on the summit and enjoy the panoramic views, then head back down the way you came.